RhythmCodec/MorePracticeMalodyServer/README.md

 * Supports MySql/SQLServer/sqlite

 **Currently Known Bugs:**
-* All right :)
+* All right :) EXCEPT 1.1.0 :(
+* Ver 1.1.0 is not fully tested.

 **Features Under Construction：**
-* Supports api version 202108
+* Skin list and downloading in API ver 202112

 **Will be Added：**
 * Upload identity restructions
 * User identity restructions
 * Save on third-party device or website
-* Supports api version 202108
+* Skin list and downloading
 * Supports docker
 * Frontend management page